ctlab/GADMA/docs/source/user_manual/hands_on.rst

    Projections : 20,20
    Population labels : pop_name_2, pop_name_1

-If we want to rename populations, we should change names on ``snp_data.txt`` file.
+If we want to rename populations, we should change names in the ``snp_data.txt`` file.

 Now assume we want to get the simplest demographic model as fast as we can.
-We will tell GADMA that we need no other dynamics of population sizes except sudden (constant) population size change and that we want to use *moments* library.
+We will tell GADMA that we need no other dynamics of population sizes except sudden (constant) population size change and that we want to use the *moments* library.

 .. code-block:: none